lawndoc/mediator/README.md

     <img src="resources/mediator.png" alt="mediator logo"/>
 </p>

 Mediator is an end-to-end encrypted reverse shell in which the operator and the shell connect to a "mediator" server that bridges the connections.
 This removes the need for the operator/handler to set up port forwarding in order to listen for the connection.
-It also allows for easy integration into other pentesting and incident response tools.
 Mediator also allows you to create plugins to expand the functionality of the reverse shell.

+You can run Mediator's scripts as standalone executables or you can import them for integration into other pentesting and incident response tools.

 ## Architecture: